-In accounting for its restructuring activities, the Company follows the provisions of ASC 420, "Exit or Disposal Cost Obligations".
+The Company accounted for its restructuring activities in accordance with the provisions of ASC 420, "Exit or Disposal Cost Obligations".
 The Company makes assumptions related to the amounts of employee severance benefits and related costs, the time period over which facilities will remain vacant, useful lives and residual value of long-lived assets, sublease terms, sublease rates and discount rates.
 Estimates and assumptions are based on the best information available at the time the obligation is recognized.
 These estimates are reviewed and revised as facts and circumstances dictate.